vensko/pint/README.md

 Example: `"click here" | "go to download page"`

 ### `type`
-All downloaded files are considered archives, unless this parameter is set.
-Currently, the only possible value is `standalone`, which means the downloaded file will be copied as is without unpacking.
+Possible values:
+- `standalone` - downloaded file will be considered an executable and will be copied as is with filename equal to app id.
+- `inno` - force installer type to Inno Setup.
+- `zip`, `cab`, etc. - any format, supported by 7-zip.

+Usually, type enforcement is not needed, use it only when autodetection fails.

 ### `base`
 A base path inside an archive.
 To better explain this, I better tell, how this works.
 Once the archive is unpacked into a temporary directory, the script switches to that directory and retrieves a list of files.
 Then it goes line by line, until the `base` substring is found (it doesn't have to be a valid file or directory path, can be just a fragment).
 Once this substring is encountered, the working path changes to the directory, containing the file, where the search stopped. *Parent* directory of that file/dir will become the base path.